TOPICS |

 Identification and Management of Marine Envenomations in Pediatric Patients

 This issue describes typical clinical presenting features associated with common and life-threatening marine envenomations and provides recommendations for management of marine envenomations based on the envenomating creature and the geographic location.
-Includes 4 AMA PRA Category 1 Credits™.
-CME expires on 04/01/2023.
+CME expired on 04/15/2023.
+No CME for this activity

 |